ooni/jafar/README.md

 Hijacking DNS traffic is useful, for example, to redirect all DNS UDP traffic from the box to the `dns-proxy` module.

+When matching keywords, the simplest option is to use ASCII strings as in `-iptables-drop-keyword ooni`.
+However, you can also specify a sequence of hex bytes, as in `-iptables-drop-keyword-hex |6f 6f 6e 69|`.

 Note that with `-iptables-drop-keyword`, DNS queries containing such keyword will fail returning `EPERM`.
 For a more realistic approach to